wescale/kubernetes-formation/Day-1_Containers/1-first-docker-commands/tutorial.md

 ### List containers

-Determine the status of your `redis` container with:
+Determine the status of your hello-world container with:

 ```sh
 docker ps -a
 ```

-We will retrieve the CONTAINER ID for later use.
+We will retrieve the `CONTAINER ID` for later use.

 ```sh
 CONTAINER_ID=$(docker ps -al --format json | jq -r '.ID')